 Using a typing test that includes capitalizations, numbers, and punctuations, I can do around 90 words per minute (WPM).

-With words only, I can go up to 120 WPM.
+With simpler ones without capitalizations, numbers, and punctuations, I can go up to 120 WPM.

 Not that fast, but I think it's a decent speed for a programmer like me.
 The average typing speed is said to be around 35~40 WPM.

 I was able to achieve such speeds through touch typing.
 It is a typing style that doesn't use sight to find the keys but rather muscle memory.

 The fingers should always be in the home row keys when idle.
 The small bumps on certain keys of the home row help typists return their fingers to the home row for touch typing.
 Each finger is assigned a set of keys to press.